wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.6.3 =
+* added shortcode support for the excerpt attribute
+* added wpex_clean_shortcodes filter to strip unwanted p and br tags from the shortcode
+* added the ability to set trigclass, targtag and targclass attribute values in the plugin options page

 = 1.6.2 =
 * added colomat-swap class to the swaptitle element